-Funding is awarded as a grant for a maximum of three years according to EuroNanoMed funding organisation regulations.
+Funding is granted awarded as a grant for a maximum of three years according to EuroNanoMed funding organisation regulations (notwithstanding any potential no cost extension, subject to each funding organisation applicable regulations).
 Eligible costs and funding provisions may vary according to the respective funding organisation's regulations.
-Applicants must refer and adhere to their own specific national regulations and scientific remits as detailed in the National Announcements.
-Clarification may be obtained from the individual funding organisations (see Annex I).
+Applicants must refer and adhere to the specific regulations and scientific remits of the funding organisation from which they seek support, as detailed in the National Announcements.
+Clarification may be obtained from the individual funding organizations (see Annex I).